Mahmud Begada: Early years

+On Sunday 18 June 1459, Fateh Khan ascended the throne and assumed the title of Mahmud Shah.
+The coronation was marked by royal festivities, with titles, robes of honour, Arabian horses, embroidered belts and swords distributed among the nobles.
+According to Nizamuddin Ahmad, one crore tankas were also given out in charity.

-Soon his uncle Dáúd Khan died.
-Shortly after certain of the nobles including Seiful Mulk, Kabír-ud-dín Sultáni surnamed Akd-ul-Mulk, Burhán-ul-Mulk and Hisám-ul-Mulk represented to the Sultán that the minister Shaâbán Imád-ul-Mulk contemplated treason and wished to set his son on the throne.
+Shortly after certain of the nobles including Saiful Mulk, Kabir-ud-din Sultani surnamed Akd-ul-Mulk, Burhan-ul-Mulk and Hisam-ul-Mulk represented to the Sultan that the minister Shaaban Imad-ul-Mulk contemplated treason and wished to set his son on the throne.
 Having seized and imprisoned the minister in the Bhadra Fort and set five hundred of their trusted retainers as guards over him, the rebels retired to their homes.
-At nightfall Abdulláh, the chief of the elephant stables, going to the young Sultán represented to him that the nobles who had imprisoned Imád-ul-Mulk were the real traitors and had determined to place Habíb Khán, an uncle of the Sultán's, on the throne.
-The Sultán consulting his mother and some of his faithful friends ordered Abdulláh at daybreak to equip all his elephants in full armour and draw them up in the square before the Bhadra.
-He then seated himself on the throne and in a voice of feigned anger ordered one of the courtiers to bring out Shaâbán Imád-ul-Mulk, that he might wreak his vengeance upon him.
-As these orders were not obeyed the Sultán rose, and walking up the Bhadra called: "Bring out Shaâbán!"
-The guards brought forth Imád-ul-Mulk, and the Sultán ordered his fetters to be broken.
-Some of the nobles’ retainers made their submission to the Sultán, others fled and hid themselves.
-In the morning, hearing what had happened, the refractory nobles marched against the Sultán.
-Many advised the Sultán to cross the Sabarmati River by the postern gate and retire from the city, and, after collecting an army, to march against the nobles.
-Giving no ear to these counsels the young Sultán ordered Abdulláh to charge the advancing nobles with his six hundred elephants.
+At nightfall Abdullah, the chief of the elephant stables, going to the young Sultan represented to him that the nobles who had imprisoned Imad-ul-Mulk were the real traitors and had determined to place Habib Khan, an uncle of the Sultan's, on the throne.
+The Sultan consulting his mother and some of his faithful friends ordered Abdullah at daybreak to equip all his elephants in full armour and draw them up in the square before the Bhadra.
+He then seated himself on the throne and in a voice of feigned anger ordered one of the courtiers to bring out Shaaban Imad-ul-Mulk, that he might wreak his vengeance upon him.
+As these orders were not obeyed the Sultan rose, and walking up the Bhadra called: "Bring out Shaaban!"
+The guards brought forth Imad-ul-Mulk, and the Sultan ordered his fetters to be broken.
+Some of the nobles' retainers made their submission to the Sultan, others fled and hid themselves.
+In the morning, hearing what had happened, the refractory nobles marched against the Sultan.
+Many advised the Sultan to cross the Sabarmati River by the postern gate and retire from the city, and, after collecting an army, to march against the nobles.
+Giving no ear to these counsels the young Sultan ordered Abdullah to charge the advancing nobles with his six hundred elephants.
 The charge dispersed the malcontents who fled and either hid themselves in the city or betook themselves to the country.
-Some were killed, some were trampled by the Sultán's orders under the elephants’ feet, and one was pardoned.
+Some were killed, some were trampled by the Sultan's orders under the elephants' feet, and one was pardoned.